-As you know, 2017 marks the 150th of Canada's Confederation Celebration Year.
-We are in the final planning stages of a larger than usual event by hosting a ''Multicultural Festival” at Parc-Ex on August 5 & 19th, 2017 at Complex William Hingston and Place de la Gare Jean Talon Parc (Métro Parc).
+2017 marks the 150th of Canada's Confederation Celebration Year.
+NBCC hosted a ''Multicultural Festival” and Citizenship Oath Creremony at Parc-Ex on August 5 & 19th, 2017 at Complex William Hingston and Place de la Gare Jean Talon Parc (Métro Parc).

 2017 marque la 150e Année de la Célébration de la Confédération du Canada.
 CNBC

 hévergé un «Festival Multiculturel» à Parc-Ex du 5 au 19 août 2017 au Complexe William Hingston et à la Place de la Gare Jean Talon (Métro Parc).

 On Saturday, August 19th 2017, at Park Place de la Gare Jean-Talon in Parc-Extension, one of Montreal’s most diverse neighborhoods, the National Bangladeshi-Canadian Council (NBCC) hosted the "Rendez-Vous au Canada 150 Fair & Festival – 2017" event as part of Canada 150, a year commemorating the 150th anniversary of the Canadian Confederation.

 Organized by the National Bangladeshi-Canadian Council in collaboration with the citizens and local organizations of Parc-Extension, over 1,000 attendees arrived at the location at evening and received items with the effigy of Canada 150 such as pins, flags, magazines about the Canadian history, and much more.
 Read More.....

 Celebrate Canada 150 Confederation: Parc-Extension Hosts Citizenship Oath Ceremony for 150 New Canadians